jeffbinder/visions-and-revisions/README.md

 > Nor will my spear be in my hand:
 > For we have reached Jerusalem,
 > In our time & pleasant land.

-As another example, here is Blake's "The Sick Rose":

-> O Rose thou art sick.
-> The invisible worm,
-> That flies in the night
-> In the howling storm:
->
-> Has found out thy bed
-> Of crimson joy:
-> And his dark secret love
-> Does thy life destroy.

-Here is the revision:

-> By God thou art blessed.
-> The invisible man,
-> Who walks in the night
-> In a hooded cloak:
->
-> Has found both his source
-> Of body heat:
-> And his own power that
-> Makes his life complete.

-Here is an alternative version, based on different language model called RoBERTa:

-> They are his cold hands.
-> the aluminum shards,
-> his hands in the snow
-> and the melting ice:
->
-> that carve out his heart
-> from molten clay:
-> and his cold fingers that
-> take his life away.

 ## Changing the topic of a text